 A lightweight and quick-drying travel towel is super convenient for travelers.
 It saves space, weight, and helps reduce water burden on local communities from heavy laundry demand in hotels.
 Check out various options below:

 The PackTowl Personal towel

 Portable Laundry Wash Bag

 Travelers who want to pack lighter often wash their clothes while traveling–maybe in the sink or using laundry service at a hotel.
-The Scrubba™ Wash Bag is a helpful item for travelers who want to do laundry on the go, allowing them to wash pretty much anywhere they can find water.
+The Scrubba™ Wash Bag is a helpful item for travelers and backpackers who want to do laundry on the go, allowing them to wash pretty much anywhere they can find water.

 Help reduce plastic waste by packing your own toiletries in reusable TSA-approved toiletry containers.
 The Travel Bottle Set comes with a clear bag, 4 bottles, and a cream jar.

 Preserve makes 100% recycled household products, including razors and toothbrushes.
 Not only that, they take used products (like those toothbrushes that usually get tossed) back through their recycling program–either by mail or at one of their drop off locations.
 Additionally, Preserve is a certified B Corporation, which means they have met guidelines for environmental and social responsibility.
 Check out their razors, razor blade refills, and toothbrushes.